rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 __Contribution__: In this essay, I contribute a first-pass search of research terms relevant to research in AI Safety, Deep Learning (DL), and Artificial Intelligence (AI), using [Google Scholar][gs], the [LessWrong][lw_pi]/[EAF][ea_Pi] API, [OpenAlex][openalex], and [ArXiV][arxiv][^1].
 I perform a brief analysis of AI research trends based on term frequency, and find that AI Safety roughly accounts for 0.04497% of AI/DL research, and that for every AI Safety search result, there are roughly 1830 and 880 disjoint search results for research involving AI and DL, respectively.
 Additionally, I forecast the near-term future of select topics in AI Safety and DL/AI research.
 These forecasts and this preliminary review of research term frequency could be useful for AI risk reduction (1) through detailing which topics in AI Safety might be neglected, (2) through capturing how neglected AI Safety might be as a whole, relative to general research in AI/DL, and (3) through assessing how certain areas within DL that are relevant to AI risk might change over the coming years.

-__Epistemic Status and Disclaimer__: I have a Bachelor's degree in Mathematics and Neuroscience, and have only been invested in AI Safety for several years; I have never published research or written academically on topics within AI Safety.
+__Disclaimer and Epistemic Status__: I have a Bachelor's degree in Mathematics and Neuroscience, and have only been invested in AI Safety for several years; I have never published research or written academically on topics within AI Safety.
 There are issues with some of the methodologies I've used for this first-pass search, but I take care to make any of these shortcomings abundantly clear.
 I am fairly confident that my findings here will be useful for a more thorough attempt at estimating the size, influence, and future of the AI Safety research base relative to the general AI/DL research base.

 ## Table of Contents
 {:.no_toc}